OSGeo/PROJ/docs/source/apps/cct.rst

 :program:`cct` will attempt to use remote grids stored on CDN (Content Delivery Network) storage, when they are not available locally.

+More details are available in the :ref:`network` section.

 Examples
 ********